-In Japan, those who sleep on futons on the floor religiously store their futons away in a closet once they wake up.
+In Japan, those who sleep on futons on the floor religiously store them away in a closet once they wake up.

-They do this for space efficiency, but also to let their futon breathe and prevent mold growth underneath.
+They do this for space efficiency and to let their futon breathe to prevent mold growth underneath.

-We’ve actually met other van life travelers with fixed beds who discovered mold growing under the mattresses!
+We’ve met other van life travelers with fixed beds who discovered mold growing under the mattresses!

-We understand there are some mattress liners that can improve airflow under the bed, but we choose to skip all that with our setup.
+We understand some mattress liners can improve airflow under the bed, but we choose to skip all that with our setup.